jimhigson/oboe.js/writing/main/3_Background.md

 callsites and without a functional style.
 Once either of those programming techniques is taken up performance drops rapidly [http://rfrn.org/~shu/2013/03/20/two-reasons-functional-style-is-slow-in-spidermonkey.html].
 When used in a functional style, not 'near-native' in the sense that not close to the performance gained by compiling a well designed functional language to natively executable code.
+Depends on style coded in, comparison to native somewhat takes C as the description of the operation of an idealised CPU rather than an abstract machine capable of executing on an actual CPU.

 _Anecdote: SVG engine: one function for xy vs x and xy.
 Very large speed increase.
 Add figures etc._